 The Two Chemistry Types

 All silicone rubbers are either tin-cure (condensation cure) or platinum-cure (addition cure).
 The chemistry affects cure properties, compatibility, and shelf life.
+Silicone rubber is a broad material family, and the cure chemistry is the first fork in the road when selecting a product.

 Tin-Cure Silicone